Official Website of Author,

 an Isadora "Issy" adventure

-Thirteen-year-old Issy Garcia, an author-in-training and gadget-making enthusiast, dreams of bringing her steampunk inventions to life.
+Twelve-year-old Issy Garcia, an author-in-training and gadget-making enthusiast, dreams of bringing her steampunk inventions to life.
 If only she could convince her scientist parents to share space with her in their backyard barn-lab.
 But they won’t let her near their precious “real science” experiments.
 That is until they end up stuck in one.

 When a mysterious storm hovers over her family’s new home in Cornville, Arizona, and rogue lightning streaks through the house, Issy's parents go missing.
 In the hunt for answers, Issy discovers Mamá and Papá stuck inside her latest story’s world and the truth of their experiments—tachyons and time study.
 Clues and ingenuity lead Issy to follow her parents’ trail, landing her in an alternate 1886 New York City filled with bizarre costumes, steam-powered machines, and automatons.